Frank Hummert: Personal life and death

-Not much is known about Hummert's private life or his first marriage as Hummert was a notoriously private man.
-But public records have now surfaced and according to radio historian Jim Cox, Hummert married the former Adeline E. Woodlock (1888–1934) in 1908 in St. Louis.
-Woodlock and her family resided just a few blocks away from Hummert and his family.
+Public records show that Hummert married the former Adeline Eleanor Woodlock (1886–1934) on July 27, 1908.
+Woodlock, called "Eleanor" by family and friends, resided just a few blocks away from Hummert and his family.
 Hummert was German Catholic and Woodlock was Irish Catholic.
+Walter Gustave "Gus" Haenschen, a popular St. Louis bandleader whom Hummert had publicized as a newspaper reporter, was the pianist at their wedding.

-Adeline Hummert died on May 11, 1934.
-Frank and Adeline were married for 26 years at the time of her death.
-They had no children.
-Hummert remarried to Anne Ashenhurst, his former assistant at Blackett-Sample-Hummert, in 1935.
+Adeline Eleanor Hummert died on May 11, 1934.
+She and Frank Hummert had been married for 26 years at the time of her death.
+They had no children, and had been living in Chicago for several years before her passing.
+Her gravestone in Chicago's Graceland Cemetery reads "Adeline Woodlock Hummert, 1886-1934, Beloved Wife of E. Frank Hummert."

+The following year, Hummert married Anne Ashenhurst, his former assistant at Blackett-Sample-Hummert.

 Hummert died on March 12, 1966, in Manhattan.
 He was 81.
-Anne Hummert, who never remarried again, died a multimillionaire on July 5, 1996, in her Fifth Avenue apartment at the age of 91.
+Anne Hummert, who never remarried, died a multimillionaire recluse on July 5, 1996, in her Fifth Avenue apartment at the age of 91.